emc-mongoose/mongoose/doc/usage/item/input/README.md

 ##### 3.1.1.2.
 Ascending

+Generate new item ids in the ascending order:
 ```bash
 java -jar mongoose-<VERSION>.jar --item-naming-type=asc ...
 ```

 ##### 3.1.1.3.
 Descending

+Generate new item ids in the descending order:
 ```bash
 java -jar mongoose-<VERSION>.jar --item-naming-type=desc ...
 ```

 #### 3.1.2.
 Prefix

+The prefix option may be used to prepend some value for each new item.

 ```bash
 java -jar mongoose-<VERSION>.jar --item-naming-prefix=item_prefix_ ...